sayerhs/cpl/docs/source/user/configuration.rst

 .. confval:: caelus.cpl.python_env_name

-   The name of the Python environment for use with CPL, e.g., ``caelus2`` or ``caelus-dev``.
+   The name of the Python environment for use with CPL, e.g., ``caelus`` or ``caelus-dev``.

 .. confval:: caelus.cpl.conda_settings